-Feeding and watering your plants are crucial to a successful grow.
+Feeding and watering your plants is crucial to a successful grow.
 It’s just as easy to overwater as it is to overwhelm your plant with too many nutrients.
-So for Episode 8, I’m going to talk about different growing mediums, nutrients, water, how much to feed, when to water, and how to be responsive to your plant.
+So, for Episode 8, we’re going to talk about different growing mediums, nutrients, water, how much to feed, when to water and how to be responsive to your plant.

 You can choose from soil or natural materials like Sphagnum and coco.
-They can even be certified organic.
-You can also grow hydroponically, which literally means “without soil,” using materials like Rockwool or pea gravel.
+You can also grow hydroponically, which means without soil, using materials like rock wool or pea gravel.
 If you choose soil, you have to decide between something inert like Pro-Mix or a super soil with preloaded nutrients.

-I found the best way to water your plants is to cycle wet to dry.
-There are certain times your plants will require smaller, partial waterings, which I’ll discuss in the transplanting video.
+The best way to water your plants is to cycle wet to dry.
 Cycling involves watering to complete saturation, then allowing the plot to almost completely dry before watering again.

-This would encourage the most prolific root system.
-Again, observation is key, gaining the ability to recognize the weight of the fully watered pot and an almost dry pot, and the process becomes easy.
+This encourages a strong and healthy root system.
+Again, observation is key, learn how to recognize the weight of a fully watered pot and an almost dry pot, and the process becomes easy.
 Cycling keeps roots constantly searching and growing.
 Each time the moisture recedes, the root system will improve, creating a solid root ball.

-Adding nutrients affects the pH of the soil, so check your inputs and runoff regularly.
-The optimal pH for soil gardening is around 6.5, so make sure your inputs are between 6.2 to 6.7.
+Adding nutrients alters the pH of the soil, so check your inputs and run-off regularly.
+The optimal pH for soil gardening is around 6.5, so make sure your inputs are between 6.2 and 6.7.
 For hydroponics, optimal pH is around 6.2 and, for coco, it’s closer to 5.8.

 The pH balance of the soil affects how well your plants absorb nutrients.
 If the pH is too far off, you’ll quickly notice signs of deficiency like yellowing leaves.
 Anything more than three or four-tenths outside the optimal range and your plants will struggle – like trying to drink liquid from a collapsed straw.

 If the pH of your nutrient solution is too low, adjust by using a pH up product, adding just a little at a time until you hit your mark.
-If the pH is a little high (as high as 7), I suggest you don’t adjust.
+If the pH is a little high (as high as 7), I suggest you hold back on adjusting.
 Organic media always acidifies overtime.
 That said, if your inputs consistently come in very high, you can adjust down to 6.5 to 6.7.